zheng0xd/JATIC-internal-docs/docs/dev-process/roles.md

     - Self-organization - Telling a development team they can self-organize does mean that the team will self-organize.
 In fact, self-organization comes over time and requires help and support.
 The scrum master will encourage team members to step outside their comfort zone and try different things and use practices such as ‘delegation poker’ to expose and challenge predefined ideas about role boundaries and responsibilities.
     - Values - Scrum defines 5 values of courage, focus, commitment, respect, and openness not because they are nice to have, but because they create an environment of physiological safety and trust.
 Following the values is the responsibility of everyone in the scrum team, but the scrum master takes an active role in encouraging and reminding everyone of the importance of those values.

-Teams within the program will have varying levels of experience with agile and the scrum methodology.
-In teams with less familiarity with agile, it is the scrum master's responsibility to promote and coach agile patterns of behavior and an agile mindset.
+!!! note

-It is important to recognize that agile is often quite antithetical to many of the principles that we operate by in the government!
-Building agile patterns of behavior such as delivering in quick and iterative cycles can take a significant amount of time and effort.
+    Agile is often quite antithetical to many of the ways that we operate in the government!
+Building agile patterns of behavior, such as delivering in quick and iterative cycles, can take a significant amount of time and effort.

+Teams within the program will have varying levels of familiarity and experience with agile and the scrum methodology.
+In teams with less familiarity, the scrum master's should promote and coach agile patterns of behavior and an agile mindset.

 ## Product owner